vincent-shop/sglang/self_documentation/nested_git_projects.md

 # Nested Git Projects in SGLang

-This document describes the git projects nested within the SGLang repository, what they are, and how SGLang uses them.
+This document describes the git projects nested within the current SGLang repository, what they are, and how SGLang uses them.
+They do not come bundled, but SGLang pulls and uses code from them, either as dependencies or manual code synced.

 ## flash-attention